 It is also important to understand that most futures contracts today are never delivered on.
 They’re settled for cash, or closed out before they expire.
 In fact, futures have become a short-term investment tool that does very little to help you hedge your wealth against future devaluation.
 There is the possibility that you might take delivery of your physical platinum, but then you’re left with other problems.
 You’ll incur additional fees in this instance, and you must have a way to safeguard at least 50 ounces of platinum.

 Is platinum too volatile for me to invest in?

 Only you know your risk tolerance and platinum prices can change by the minute or even by the second depending on the forces at work.
 With that being said, it does appear that overall there is a long-term uptrend in platinum prices, and if you are able to take the long view, rather than attempting to buy and sell quickly, the precious metals market is no more volatile than the stock market, and it provides the means to hedge your wealth from devaluation in a way that other investments cannot.

 Can I buy physical platinum here?

-Yes, SD Bullion is proud to offer a wide range of platinum products, including the most popular platinum bars and coins on the market today.
-We provide industry-leading access to updated information about the current platinum price, as well as tools that allow you to track changes in the price of platinum and how the metal has performed historically.
+Here we also provide industry-leading access to updated information about the current price, as well as long term charts and tools where you can track changes in the price of platinum vs how the metal has performed historically.